ReactiveX/RxJava/docs/Writing-operators-for-2.0.md

 *(If you have been following [my blog](http://akarnokd.blogspot.hu/) about RxJava internals, writing operators is maybe only 2 times harder than 1.x; some things have moved around, some tools popped up while others have been dropped but there is a relatively straight mapping from 1.x concepts and approaches to 2.x concepts and approaches.)*

-In this article, I'll describe the how-to's from the perspective of a developer who skipped the 1.x knowledge base and basically wants to write operators that conforms the Reactive-Streams specification as well as RxJava 2.x's own extensions and additional expectations/requirements.
+In this article, I'll describe the how-to's from the perspective of a developer who skipped the 1.x knowledge base and basically wants to write operators that conforms the Reactive Streams specification as well as RxJava 2.x's own extensions and additional expectations/requirements.

 Since **Reactor 3** has the same architecture as **RxJava 2** (no accident, I architected and contributed 80% of **Reactor 3** as well) the same principles outlined in this page applies to writing operators for **Reactor 3**.
 Note however that they chose different naming and locations for their utility and support classes so you may have to search for the equivalent components.